 We have tried it in almost every major city we visited in India and all deserve the fame it has for its particularities.
 Therefore, despite the immense discussion we have witnessed several times about the best Biryani, the choice was always very personal.
 It involves other elements beyond the taste, a lot of affective memory and unique moments that is experienced around the dish.

-In our case, the one we liked the most was the Biryani we helped to prepare during a culinary course in Hyderabad.
+In our case, the one we liked the most was the Hyderabadi Dum Biryani which we learned during a culinary course in Hyderabad.
 When you prepare the food yourself, everything gets better!

 The different types of Biryani by region in India:

 - Hyderabad: A well known Kacchi Dum style, it is famous for its juiciness, aroma and spicy.
 Along with cardamom, cinnamon, clove and other spices, saffron is a strong feature of this dish.